Skip to Content

 Here are the ingredients you will need for this tasty seafood lasagna:

 • Lasagna noodles.
 What’s a lasagna without those classic, wide noodles layered in between all that deliciousness?
-You can use oven-ready lasagna noodles, regular noodles, or make your own einkorn pasta.
+You can use oven-ready lasagna sheets, the type that you boil, or make your own einkorn pasta.

 • Spices and seasonings.
 Salt, grated nutmeg and white or black pepper.
 If you don’t have fresh grated nutmeg, ground nutmeg is okay too.

 • Butter.
-A staple in creating the perfect béchamel sauce!
+A staple in creating the roux!

 • All-purpose flour.
-You will need just a little bit for the creamy sauce.
+You will need just a little bit for the roux.

 • Garlic cloves.
-Minced garlic will give the seafood lasagna a light, savory flavor.
+Minced garlic will give this lasagna with fish a light, savory flavor.

 • Sliced mushrooms.
 The savory, umami flavor of mushrooms adds a touch of earthiness to this seafood filling.